vivrichards600/friendlytester.github.io/pages/java/basics/6_methods.md

 ```

 ### Constructors
-A constructor is kind of like a method, however it doesn't return anything, not even a void.
-A constructor is a sub routine that is always ran a the time of creating an object.
+A constructor is kind of like a method, however, it doesn't return anything, not even a void.
+A constructor is a sub routine that always runs at the time of creating an object.

-We can create a constructor in Java bu creating a method with the same name as the class.
+We can create a constructor in Java by creating a method with the same name as the class.
 ```java
 public class E_Methods
 {